Liechtenstein national football team: History

-In 2018, Liechtenstein entered the first ever UEFA Nations League, in group 4 of league D. Their first Nations League match saw Armenia beat them 2–1 away.
-Liechtenstein were able to claim their first Nations League victory, beating Gibraltar 2–0.
+In 2018, Liechtenstein entered the first UEFA Nations League, in group 4 of league D. Their first Nations League match saw Armenia beat them 2–1 away.
+Liechtenstein were able to claim their first Nations League victory, beating Gibraltar 2–0 at home.
+Liechtenstein finished bottom of their group with just one win and a draw, also at home, against Armenia (2–2).